beamable/UnrealSDK/Docs/docs/Samples/Unreal SDK - Hathora Demo.md

 Since this sample requires several resources, we do not host it ourselves.
 So, in order to access the sample you'll need to configure a Beamable realm so you can use it.

 1. Go to the Beamable Portal and create a new Beamable realm called `hathora-demo`.
-2. Open the `BeamableUnreal` editor (it'll be configured as the `BEAMPROJ_HathoraDemo`) project.
+2. Compile and open the `BeamableUnreal` editor (it'll be configured as the `BEAMPROJ_HathoraDemo`) project.
 3. Sign into your Beamable account and go to the `hathora-demo` realm.
 4. Open the `Content Window` -- verify that there are two `game_types`: `solo_queue` and `training`.
 5. Hit `Publish` and wait.
 Go to the Portal (`Operate -> Content`) and verify that the content is there.
-6. Open a bash terminal at the BeamableUnreal root directory.
+6. Open a bash terminal at the `BeamableUnreal` root directory.
 7. Make sure Docker is running and then run `dotnet beam services deploy` in that directory to get the microservices to your `hathora-demo` realm.
 8. Go to the Portal (`Operate -> Microservices`) and verify that the microservices have initialized.
 9. Go to the Portal (`Account`) and set aside your Customer Id (CID).